- TERMS & CONDITIONS

 READ CAREFULLY AS THEY AFFECT YOUR RIGHTS

 Whether or not signed by passenger, the possession of this ticket shall be deemed to be an undertaking and acknowledgment by passenger that he/she accepts on his/her behalf and all other persons traveling under this ticket, all the terms and conditions set out herein.
-The attention of passengers is especially directed to clauses 9 and 10, which contain important limitations on the rights of passengers to assert claims against Ferries del Caribe, Inc. the vessel, their agents, and others, including forum selection.
+The attention of passengers is especially directed to clauses 9 and 10, which contain important limitations on the rights of passengers to assert claims against America Cruise Ferries, Inc. d/b/a Ferries del Caribe, the vessel, their agents, and others, including forum selection.

-(a) Whenever the word “Carrier” is used in this Contract it shall mean and include, jointly and severally, Ferries del Caribe, Inc., the Vessel, its owners, operators, charterers and tenders.
+(a) Whenever the word “Carrier” is used in this Contract it shall mean and include, jointly and severally, America Cruise Ferries, Inc. d/b/a Ferries del Caribe, the Vessel, its owners, operators, charterers and tenders.

 (b) The term “Guest” and/or “Passenger” shall include, the plural where appropriate, and all persons traveling under this Contract including heirs, representatives and minors.